Skip to main content

 The RESBA: Developed by Oxbow, Validated by Research

-A unique strength that sets Oxbow apart—especially when working with school districts, educational consultants, and MCOs—is our long-standing use of the RESBA, a progress-tracking tool we originated and helped formally develop.
+A unique strength that sets Oxbow apart, is our long-standing use of the RESBA, a progress-tracking tool we originated and helped formally develop.

 The RESBA was created in collaboration with Dr. Jared Schultz of Utah State University (now Department Head of Rehabilitation Counseling at Virginia Commonwealth University).
 Over two years of data collection and rigorous analysis led to strong validation of the tool: